-Our high school sets its sections and builds its Master Schedule based entirely on student requests for courses.
+Our Course Request Process for the upcoming school year begins in the spring semester.
+Our Master Schedule is based on the requests submitted during this spring process.
 The spring registration determines the courses the school will offer the following fall.
-Once the Master Schedule has been created, students are obligated to take the courses they requested.
+Once the Master Schedule has been created class scheduled are created for students.
+Students are obligated to take the courses they requested.
 Students, therefore, should plan their schedules in a thoughtful, careful manner to match their abilities and educational goals.
+Once next school year starts schedule changes are mainly limited to schedule corrections.

-- Students must request enough courses to total at least 7 credits. - 9th Grade Placement: 9th Grade student will be placed into core classes with the following procedures: using test data and teacher recommendations.
-Parents and students who disagree with the recommended placement and would prefer their student take a higher or lower level class can request this at the time of course selections.

-- 4th Year Math: A student must be enrolled for credit in a math course through the senior year even if four credits in math have already been earned. - Post Registration: After registration and before the end of the current school year, each student shall receive a course verification form which shows the courses they selected.
-Parents and students are asked to review and make any changes or corrections then sign and return the form by the stated deadline, March 26, 2021. - Change Request Form Deadline: Students can change their mind, complete a change request form and turn it in before March 26, 2021.
-Absolutely, no change request will be accepted after March 26, 2021. - The Only Changes Allowed in August: Valid schedule corrections only to update course selections based on summer school credits or to correct a scheduling error made by the school take place the first 10 days of school - No Dropping in Level: Students who requested Honors or Advanced Placement courses in the spring will be obligated to take these courses in the fall.
+- Students must request enough courses to total at least 7 credits. - 9th Grade Placement: 9th Grade students will be placed into core classes with the following procedures: using test data and teacher recommendations.
+Parents and students who disagree with the recommended placement and would prefer their student take a higher or lower level class can request this at the time of course selections. - 4th Year Math: A student must be enrolled for credit in a math course through the senior year even if four credits in math have already been earned. - Post Registration: After registration and before the end of the current school year, each student shall receive a course verification form which shows the courses they selected.
+Parents and students are asked to review and make any changes or corrections then sign and return the form by the stated deadline, April 7, 2022.
+This is your Mind Change Deadline! - Change Request Form Deadline: Students can change their mind, complete a change request form and turn it in before April 7, 2022.
+Absolutely, no changes request will be accepted after April 7, 2022. - The Only Changes Allowed in August: The only valid schedule corrections will be to update course selections based on summer school credits or to correct a scheduling error made by the school and take place the within the first 10 days of school. - No Dropping in Level: Students who requested Honors or Advanced Placement courses in the spring will be obligated to take these courses in the fall.
 Students may not drop a course or level because they have changed their minds, did not do the summer reading/assignments, or desire a different teacher. - Request for Specific Teacher: A student may not request a transfer from one teacher to another or request to have a specific teacher. - Full Year Courses Last One Year: Full-year courses may not be dropped at the end of the first semester, even if the course does not fulfill a core requirement.
 The usual consideration is whether the student has been academically misplaced. - Problems with a Class: A student who is experiencing problems in a class will not be removed from the class.
 When problems develop, the following procedures should be followed: - 1.
-The students should consult the teacher for ways to improve. - 2.
-The student is expected to engage in the solutions offered by the course instructor.
-This may include but is not limited to oneto-one tutoring with the teacher, small group tutoring offered before or after school or additional remediation projects. - 3.
-If the problem still exists, the parent should talk to the teacher.
-Conversation can occur over the phone or through e-mail, but the best communication is person to person. - 4.
-If the problem continues to exist, the parent can request a school meeting that includes the teacher, the student, the parent(s), the appropriate school counselor, and the grade-level assistant principal.
+The students should consult the teacher for ways to improve.

+2. The student is expected to engage in the solutions offered by the course instructor.
+This may include but is not limited to one-to-one tutoring with the teacher, small group tutoring offered before or after school or additional remediation projects.

+3. If the problem still exists, the parent should talk to the teacher.
+Conversation can occur over the phone or through e-mail, but the best communication is person to person.

+4. If the problem continues to exist, the parent can request a school meeting that includes the teacher, the student, the parent(s), the appropriate school counselor, and the grade-level assistant principal.
 The team will form a plan of action.

-Administration

-Mr. Joey Holley, Principal jholley@dcstn.org
+Administration Mr. Joey Holley, Principal jholley@dcstn.org